kristoff-it/zig-okredis/REPLIES.md

 change in the future.

-Later in this document you will see how to properly parse errors, `nil` replies and how to parse replies when you can't predict what the reply type will be, for example when writing an interactive client.
+Later in this document you will see how to properly parse errors, `nil` replies and how to parse replies whose type you can't predict, for example when writing an interactive client.

 ## Decoding Basic Types